 - Length: Typically 9:00am-1:30pm, including both the Floating Classroom and Stream Monitoring Programs.
 Both programs can also be done as separate field trips, and we can adjust start and end times to work with a school’s schedule.
 However, we do require schools to come for at least 3 1/2 hours if doing both the Floating Classroom and stream monitoring programs.
 If your class is just interested in the Floating Classroom program, the program will be 2 hours.

 - Cost: Thanks to grant funding, the program is free for schools located within the Lake George watershed during the school year.
 For schools outside of the watershed, the program fee is $150.
-Any student programs conducted during July and August have a $275 program fee.

-Floating Classroom Program Content
+Floating Classroom Program Content Options

 - Lake George Basics: Learn what makes Lake George different from other lakes.
 How long is it?
 How deep is it?
 How many islands does it have?